itshendson/watched-list/README.md

 ## Watched List

 ### UPDATE: This project is put on hold.
-I will be reprioritizing my time to focus on leetcode style problems. ###
+I am reprioritizing my time away from projects to focus on leetcode type problems and other programming challenges. ###

-WORK IN PROGRESS

 ## Idea